mfwz247/Arabic-CNN-Based-OCR/README.md

 which splits the image into ROI's (Region of interests) and search for the characters.

-## Fourth Approach: Mimicing an actual OCR (Reinforcement Learning)
+## Fourth Approach: Mimicking an actual OCR (Reinforcement Learning)

 we can actually make an ocr that already works perfectly with arabic to giveback its results to the model for every batch!